HyperCodec/choose-rand/README.md

 # choose-rand
-A small crate for choosing random items from a set of weighed items.
+A small crate for choosing random items from a set of weighted items.

 ### Examples
 ```rust